 Women in Cybersecurity Scholarship Fund for Diversity and Inclusion

-Here is the first of two of our annual Women in Cybersecurity scholarship program winners.
-This year’s first winner is Veronika (Nikki) Jack:
+Here is the winner of our annual Women in Cybersecurity scholarship program for 2022.
+This year’s winner is Veronika (Nikki) Jack:

 “I am delighted to have been chosen to be the recipient of the Women in Cybersecurity Scholarship.
 I am a current graduating high school senior (class of 2022).
 In the fall I am going to attend George Mason University, located in Fairfax Virginia, majoring in information technology with a focus on Cybersecurity.
 This scholarship will help me extend my education in cybersecurity.”